-The World Health Organization (WHO) and the National Institute for Health and Care Excellence (NICE) define anaemia as a haemoglobin (Hb) concentration below 130g/L in men over 15 years of age, 1,73 below 120g/L in non-pregnant women over 15 years of age and below 110g/L in pregnant women in the second and third trimester.
+The World Health Organization (WHO)^{P7} and the National Institute for Health and Care Excellence (NICE) define anaemia as a haemoglobin (Hb) concentration below 130g/L in men over 15 years of age,^{1,73} below 120g/L in non-pregnant women over 15 years of age and below 110g/L in pregnant women in the second and third trimester.
 This threshold adopted by WHO since 1968 is based on healthy and predominantly white populations.
-WHO is currently reviewing these definitions which are likely to change.
-74
+WHO has recently updated these definitions^{P7} that had been expected to change.74

-There is growing opinion, 75 with an international consensus statement 26 suggesting that a Hb concentration ≤ 120 g/L in women is suboptimal and that a preoperative Hb target of ≥ 130 g/L in both sexes should be used.
+There are, however, different opinions, 75 with an international consensus statement 26 suggesting that a Hb concentration ≤ 120 g/L in women is suboptimal and that a preoperative Hb target of ≥ 130 g/L in both sexes should be used.
 76,77 Different thresholds reduce the option to improve health and may perpetuate other inequalities.
 78 Women who menstruate are more likely to be anaemic due to iron deficiency, have a smaller circulating blood volume compared with men and may lose a proportionally higher blood volume when undergoing the same surgical procedure therefore the transfusion trigger may be reached sooner.
 Worse outcomes are observed in women than men with anaemia following cardiac surgery.
-A number of institutions already use a definition of anaemia as Hb ≤ 130 g/L for both sexes.
+79 A number of institutions already use a definition of anaemia as Hb ≤ 130 g/L for both sexes.
 Whilst adopting this may lead to many women being labelled 'anaemic' this provides an opportunity for early identification and treatment of iron deficiency anaemia for long term health benefits.
 The algorithms have been developed to provide a structured approach whilst allowing individualised care.
 The definition of anaemia is based on age (Figure 1).